-Booing, nazi salutes and rioting at Lansdowne Road during an Ireland-England international game.
+Booing, Nazi salutes and rioting at Lansdowne Road as the Republic of Ireland play England.

-On 15 February 1995 rioting English football supporters cause the cancellation of the Ireland V England soccer match in Lansdowne Road.
+Rioting English football supporters cause the cancellation of the Republic of Ireland v England soccer international in Dublin.

-Charlie Bird reports from Lansdowne Road on the day following the riots and asks how did it happen and who is at fault?
+On the day following the trouble, RTÉ News asks how did it happen and who is at fault?

 Described as the worst scenes of violence ever witnessed at an Irish international football match, questions over what happened must be answered by the Gardaí and Football Association of Ireland (FAI).